 - You can buy and sell stocks in this session.

-- Normal trading session follows bilateral matching session i.e. whenever buying price is equal to selling price, then transaction is complete.
+- The normal trading session follows a bilateral matching session i.e. whenever the buying price is equal to the selling price, the transaction is complete.
 Here transactions are as per price and time priority.

 The time between 3:30 PM to 3:40 PM is used for closing price calculation.

-- Closing price of a stock is the weighted average of the prices between 3:00 PM to 3:30 PM.
+- The closing price of a stock is the weighted average of the prices between 3:00 PM to 3:30 PM.

 - For the indexes like Sensex & nifty, its closing price is the weighted average of the constituent stocks for the last 30 minutes i.e. Between 3:00 PM to 3:30 PM.